lidio601/ifttt-webhook/README.md

   * other custom web call

 I've removed the *fake plugin* support because I'm going to consider only the *fake post body* and ignore the rest of the data that is coming with the triggere event from the IFTTT service.

+#For developers

+I've managed all the code so you only need to work on these files:
+	* action.php
+	* trigger.php
+	* settings.php

+If you don't need the IFTTT Trigger or IFTTT Action you could only disable that part in the `settings.php` file.

 #How To Use